Do H building sunrise 4

 Sermon Summary

-Jody encourages us to embrace our limitations as the very place where God’s power and presence can transform our lives, inviting us to respond to Jesus and become kingdom outposts who live out and share His story in our communities.
+Jody encourages us to embrace our limitations as the very place where God’s power and presence can transform our lives, inviting us to respond to Jesus and become Kingdom outposts who live out and share His story in our communities.

 Key Takeaways